Locally optimal 2-periodic sphere packings: Conclusion

 Using our generalization of the Voronoi algorithm to 2-periodic sets, we were able to produce a complete enumeration of the locally optimal 2-periodic sphere packings in dimensions $d=3,4,$ and $5$.
 In particular, we show that it is impossible to obtain a higher density using 2-periodic arrangements in these dimensions than is possible with lattices.
 However, in $d=3$ and $d=5$ (but not in $d=4$), there are nonlattice 2-periodic arrangement that match the optimal lattice packing density.

 Our work leaves a number of important open questions, whose solution will enable application of this method to higher values of $m$ and $d$: \begin{enumerate} \item We were not able to prove \textit{a priori} that the Ryshkov-like polyhedron must have a finite number of faces (in particular vertices) up to the action of $\Gamma$.
 For $m=2$ and $d=3,4,5$, this follows directly from the fact that our enumeration halts.
 However, it would be good to know that the enumeration is always guaranteed to halt for any $m$ and $d$. \item Theorem \ref{thm:deg} is proven only for $m=2$, but we conjecture that it holds also for $m>2$.
 If this conjecture holds, our algorithm can be immediately extended to $m>2$.
 However, it would now involve looking for points of $\mathcal {R}_0(4)$ that lie on $\tfrac12m(m+1)$-dimensional faces of $\mcR(4)$.
 This would significantly increase the complexity of two steps the algorithm.
 First, instead of enumerating extreme rays of $C_J$ for vertices $J$, we need to enumerate the $\tfrac12m(m+1)$-dimensional faces of $C_J$.
-Second, instead of solving for $S-RQ^{-1}R^T=0$ over a line, we need to solve over a $\tfrac12m(m+1)$-dimensional space. \item To make the enumeration for $m=2$ and $d>5$ tractable, it would be helpful to make use of the symmetries of highly symmetric vertices.
+Second, instead of solving for $S-RQ^{-1}R^T=0$ over a line, we need to solve it over a $\tfrac12m(m+1)$-dimensional space. \item To make the enumeration for $m=2$ and $d>5$ tractable, it would be helpful to make use of the symmetries of highly symmetric vertices.
 For any vertex $J$, we need only enumerate the orbits of the extreme rays of $C_J$ under the automorphism group of $J$, $\mathrm{Aut}(J)\subset \Gamma$.
 Such methods were used to make the enumeration of perfect lattices tractable in $d=8$ \cite{sikiric2007classification}. \item In dimensions where a full enumeration might not be tractable, heuristic optimization methods could be useful for discovering new packing arrangements as well as providing empirical backing to conjectures about certain arrangements being optimal.
 Again, in the case of lattices ($m=1$), such methods have been remarkably successful, reproducing the densest known lattices in up to $d=20$ dimensions.
 Stochastic enumeration, traversing the 1-skeleton of the Ryshkov polyhedron by picking a random contiguous vertex at each step~\cite{andreanov2012random,andreanov2016extreme}, can be applied to the Ryshkov-like polyhedron treated here.
 Sequential linear programming methods~\cite{marcotte2013efficient,kallus2013jammed} and simulated annealing methods~\cite{kallus2013statistical} can also be used to sample periodic arrangements.
-Our results and those of Sch\"urmann~\cite{schurmann2010perfect,schurmann2013strict} can be used to certify locally optimal packings found. \end{enumerate}
+Our results and those of Sch\"urmann~\cite{schurmann2010perfect,schurmann2013strict} can be used to certify locally optimal packings found. \item The theory presented here for packings of equal-sized spheres can be straightforwardly generalized to mixtures of differently-sized spheres in numerical proportions that are whole multiples of $1/m$.
+The constraints $J(\mathbf{n},\mathbf{l})\le \lambda$ need to be replaced by ones where the right-hand-side is a function of the species of the two spheres involved, $\lambda(\mathbf{l})$.
+This generalization can handle the case of additive or non-additive spheres. \end{enumerate}

 \textit{Acknowledgments} A.\ A.\ was supported by Project Code (IBS-R024-D1).
 Y.\ K.\ was supported by an Omidyar Fellowship at the Santa Fe Institute.